Hassleback Potatoes

 They're a perfect addition for impressing your family and friends when hosting a dinner party and fun to bring to any outdoor picnic and get-together.

-We love using different topping suggestions during the week to repurpose leftovers for instance topping with leftover chili, stir fry, or roasted vegetables to top these potatoes, they are certainly a showstopper in comparison to just a simple baked potato.
+We love using different topping suggestions during the week to repurpose leftovers, for instance, topping with leftover chili, stir fry, or roasted vegetables to top these potatoes.
+They are certainly a showstopper in comparison to just a simple baked potato.

-If you're looking for a quick recipe, this is it, whether you choose boiled, baked, air fried, or microwaved, these are delicious side dishes to serve and will be a conversation piece at the table, they're so pretty!
+If you're looking for a quick recipe, this is it, whether you choose boiled, baked, air-fried, or microwaved, these are delicious side dishes to serve and will be a conversation piece at the table.
+They're so pretty!

 Air Fried or Oven Roasted Fan Potatoes